 Basically, if a disease is eliminated, outbreaks (defined as three or more cases) can still happen if someone who is unvaccinated travels to a country where the disease is still common and becomes infected.
 Once back at home in the U.S., that traveler can transmit measles to anyone who is unvaccinated.
 A number of outbreaks have occurred in recent years, with a spike of 667 cases in 2014.

-So far this year, 28 states, including Connecticut, have reported more than 1,000 measles cases.
+In 2019, 28 states, including Connecticut, have reported more than 1,000 measles cases.
 This makes 2019 the worst year for measles in the U.S. since 1992, according to the Centers for Disease Control and Prevention (CDC).

 “This is a serious, highly contagious viral disease and the only strategy we have to fight it is vaccination.
 And that is a strategy that has worked very well for many, many years,” says Marietta Vázquez, MD, a Yale Medicine pediatric infectious disease specialist and vaccine expert.
 “If people are saying no to this vaccine, we need to consider what their reasons are and if they have the information they need.”